pspiagicw/qemantra/docs/src/manual.md

-# Manual Installation
+# 🏗️  Manual Installation

-Manual installation is recommended when contributing.
+Manual installation is recommended when contributing, or making personal changes.

-You will need some packages before you can run `qemantra`.See [here]().
+You will need some packages before you can run `qemantra`.See [here](/dependencies.html).

 After installing the packages.